ZACKHADD/Data_Codes_Steps/Overview Subjects/dbt/dbt on snowflake.md

     return {}
 ```

-If the jop needs some configurations to run such as inputs or parameters we need to use RunRequest:
+If the job needs some configurations to run such as inputs or parameters we need to use RunRequest:

 ```Python
 from dagster import schedule, RunRequest